zadarastorage/zadara-examples/k8s/rke2/README.md

     * `cluster_access_secret_id` - the tenant admin secret key
     * `bastion_key_name` - the Key-Pair for the bastion
     * `bastion_ami` - the CentOS image AMI (AWS ID)
-* `Terraform init` - this will initialize Terraform for the environment
+* `terraform init` - this will initialize Terraform for the environment
-* `Terraform plan` - this will output the changes that Terraform will actually do (resource creation), for example:
+* `terraform plan` - this will output the changes that Terraform will actually do (resource creation), for example:
     * VPC to hold the entire solution
     * Public subnet for the bastion VM and its corresponding Internet Gateway
     * Private subnet for the Kubernetes nodes VMs